tlfvincent/ml-resources/README.md

 - [bert-embedding](https://github.com/imgarylai/bert-embedding) - token level embeddings from BERT model on mxnet and gluonnlp.
 The documentation for this library can be found [here](https://bert-embedding.readthedocs.io/en/latest/).
 - [fastText](https://github.com/facebookresearch/fastText) - a library for efficient learning of word representations and sentence classification.
 The documentation for this library can be found [here](https://fasttext.cc/).
+- [flair](https://github.com/flairNLP/flair) - a very simple framework for NLP that ships with state-of-the-art models for a range of NLP tasks.
+The documentation for this library can be found [here](https://github.com/flairNLP/flair/tree/master/resources/docs).
 - [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) - About
 Fuzzy String Matching in Python.
 The documentation for this library can be found [here](https://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/).
 - [gensim](https://github.com/RaRe-Technologies/gensim) - a free open-source Python library for representing documents as semantic vectors.
 The documentation for this library can be found [here](https://radimrehurek.com/gensim/auto_examples/index.html).